shettyshrikanth/sandl-blob-event-processor/README.md

 =================================================================

 # Introduction
-Reads blobs created in sandlblobcontainer, parse the xml, enrich it and save it to the sandldb (using hibernate ORM)
+Read blobs created in sandlblobcontainer, parse the xml, enrich it and save it to the sandldb (using hibernate ORM)

 # Details